KeplorDB, in one page.

 Durability

-fsync only protects against process crashes.
-For power-loss durability on consumer SSDs, also ensure your filesystem is mounted with data=journal or equivalent — KeplorDB does not attempt to flush hardware write caches.Garbage collection
+fsync only protects against process + OS crashes.
+For power-loss durability on consumer SSDs, also ensure your filesystem is mounted with data=journal or equivalent.
+KeplorDB does not flush hardware write caches.Schema id

 Retention is segment-level. engine.gc(cutoff_ts_ns) deletes every segment whose max_ts < cutoff.
 There is no compaction, no background merge, and no write amplification — GC is a few unlink() calls.